abington/Crypt/docs/Test-Contract.md

 *  You can switch off base 64 encoding for encryption
 *  You can switch off base 64 encoding for decryption
 *  Decrypting an empty value will return the same value

 ##
+      Chippyash\Test\Crypt\Method\AbstractZend

+*  You can encrypt using a zend abstract method
+*  You can decrypt using zend abstract method
+*  The abstract zend method proxies unknown methods to zend block cipher
+*  Calling a non existent method on the underlaying block cipher will throw an exception

+##
+      Chippyash\Test\Crypt\Method\Blowfish

+*  You can encrypt and decrypt using the blowfish method

+##
       Chippyash\Test\Crypt\Method\HexUtil\HexUtil53